myscale/MyScaleDB/README.md

 * Hybrid search & complex SQL vector queries
 * Support disk-based vector index for high data density.[^1]

 See MyScale [documentation](https://myscale.com/docs/en/) and [blogs](https://myscale.com/blog/) for more about MyScale’s unique features and advantages.
-Our[open-source benchmark](https://myscale.github.io/benchmark/) provides detailed comparison with other vector database products.
+Our [open-source benchmark](https://myscale.github.io/benchmark/) provides detailed comparison with other vector database products.

 ## Why build MyScale on top of ClickHouse?